Research Bias – Definition, Types & Identification

 Response bias refers to the different things that can influence the answers of the participants.
 There are a few different subtypes of this research bias, which will be explained in the following.

 • Acquiescence bias, also known as “yea-saying”, says that people are more likely to agree to a statement when asked a question than disagree.
 This is closely related to the social desirability bias because approving is considered polite and pleasing to the other person.
-A way to avoid this research bias is to phrase the questions in a way that the participants cannot just say yes or no, but have to elabourate their answer.
+A way to avoid this research bias is to phrase the questions in a way that the participants cannot just say yes or no, but have to elaborate their answer.

 Example

 This research bias also originates in the phrasing phase of your questions.
-For example, if you conduct a study about social orientation, you might be tempted to ask a question like “Would you say you are socially active?”, which nastys the answer would be either yes or no. To avoid having your participants answering only “yes”, you could rephrase the question in another way.
+For example, if you conduct a study about social orientation, you might be tempted to ask a question like “Would you say you are socially active?”, which means the answer would be either yes or no. To avoid having your participants answering only “yes”, you could rephrase the question in another way.
 “Do you prefer spending time on your own or in company?” would be a good example for a more open-ended question.
 This way, your participants are forced to at least think about the question a little more.

-• Demand characteristics nastys that when participants know or guess the intent of questions in the study, they are more likely to give answers that will approve of the main question.
+• Demand characteristics means that when participants know or guess the intent of questions in the study, they are more likely to give answers that will approve of the main question.
 This is why the actual theme of the study is mostly kept secret, or a fake topic is told to the participants.

 Example